-AdClarity - Advertising Intelligence is a competitive intelligence app created by BIScience, which collects, analyzes, and aggregates real-time display, video, and social ad occurrences across 650 thousand publishers from 35 global markets.
-Markets include the United States, Europe, Latin America and the Asia-Pacific region.
-AdClarity - Advertising Intelligence can be found in the Semrush App Center.
+AdClarity — Advertising Intelligence is a competitive intelligence app created by BIScience, which collects, analyzes, and aggregates real-time display, video, and social ad occurrences across 650 thousand publishers from 51 global markets.
+Markets include the United States, Europe, Latin America, the Middle East, and Asia-Pacific.
+AdClarity — Advertising Intelligence can be found in the Semrush App Center.

 How Can AdClarity — Advertising Intelligence Help Me?

 AdClarity — Advertising Intelligence’s competitive advertising intelligence can help you: